truust-io/docs.truust.io/content/payment-flows.md

 ![](/assets/wallettowallet.png)

+### One to One

+A customer is charged and a transfer is sent to a recipient, a relationship between charging and sending funds.

 ### One to Many

 To perform a One to Many payment you have to combine multiples previous movements.
 In this case, the full operation will be composed of: